alisw/alibuild/docs/docs/troubleshooting.md

 ### Can I build on an unsupported architecture?

-You can try, but of course your milage might vary.
+You can try, but of course your mileage might vary.
 In case the architecture is similar to one of the supported ones (e.g. Ubuntu and Kubuntu) this should be recognized automatically and the build should proceed, attempting to use the supported one.
 This will still not guarantee things will not break for some packages.

 In case the architecture is completely unknown to us, you will get a message: